-Illinois Death Certificate Apostille — 2026 Guide (Illinois Secretary of State)
+Illinois Death Certificate Apostille Guide

 If a death certificate was issued in Illinois and must be used in another country, it must be authenticated by the Illinois Secretary of State (Index Department) — the state's competent authority for apostilles and certifications.
-This guide was reviewed and updated in November 2025 and is valid for 2026.
+This guide was reviewed and updated in February 2026 and is valid for 2026.

 Who needs an Illinois death-certificate apostille